EmilStenstrom/friendlybit/posts/2006-11-27-ie6-bug-ignored-selector-hover-bug.md

 }
 ```

 You look at the site in Firefox, Opera, Safari, and IE7 and everything works just fine.
-But what&#8217;s that?
-Why doesn&#8217;t the text move in IE6?
+But what's that?
+Why doesn't the text move in IE6?
 You start removing CSS and HTML to pinpoint the problem and end up with a [very small testcase with the bug intact](/files/ie6hoverpadding/ "testcase of the ignored selector hover bug").

 ## The solution

 Looking at the testcase I was just confused.
-I was pretty sure I&#8217;d seen IE6 do selectors like that before, but why didn&#8217;t it work now?
-[HasLayout](http://www.satzansatz.de/cssd/onhavinglayout.html) and the other usual IE6 fixes didn&#8217;t work.
+I was pretty sure I'd seen IE6 do selectors like that before, but why didn't it work now?
+[HasLayout](http://www.satzansatz.de/cssd/onhavinglayout.html) and the other usual IE6 fixes didn't work.

 I loaded up my IM client and started asking people if they knew anything.
 [Simon](http://simon.html5.org) noted that everything started working when you changed the selector to `a:hover, a:hover span { ... }`.
 Ok, so setting and then resetting that rule seemed to work.
 Some further experimenting revealed that just setting **any** padding to a:hover (setting it to zero worked well) also solved the problem.

 That was good enough, an extra `a:hover { padding-top: 0 }`.
-So here&#8217;s the [testcase with the bug solved](/files/ie6hoverpadding/fixed.html).
+So here's the [testcase with the bug solved](/files/ie6hoverpadding/fixed.html).
 The bug is apparently fixed in IE7.